 INTERVIEWER: Yes, right.

-But, I love the room because of the old courtroom, and the wooden benches, and the dais, and everything that it represented, and the wooden table, and the chairs, the wooden chairs, and all that sort of thing.
-That was my main memory of that building—of that particular room, then sometimes I had meetings in other rooms such as LL110, which is down in the basement.
+But, I loved the room because of the old courtroom, and the wooden benches, and the dais, and everything that it represented, and the wooden table, and the chairs, the wooden chairs, and all that sort of thing.
+That was my main memory of that building—of that particular room.
+Then sometimes I had meetings in other rooms such as LL110, which is down in the basement.
 When I was on committees that were staffed by the Planning Department, and number one: nobody could find it.
 Nobody could find that room.
 Nobody could find—it was a maze just to get to the offices, nobody could find the room, once you were in the room there were no windows, and it was also a room where you couldn’t see if it was occupied until you were fully in the room.
-[INTERVIEWER LAUGHS] So people were often not sure what room a meeting was in—
+(Interviewer laughs) So people were often not sure what room a meeting was in—

-NARRATOR: And they would kind of stick their head in, and they would have to get sort of fully into the room before they realized they were in the wrong place.
+NARRATOR: And they would kind of stick their head in, and they would have to get fully into the room before they realized they were in the wrong place.

 INTERVIEWER: Oh no.

 NARRATOR: And then one night, in the winter, I had ridden my bike to, you know, to my work, which was only a block away, and then gone to a meeting and I knew that it was going to snow, but I didn’t realize it was going to snow that much.
 And I came outside, and my bike was parked in covered parking, behind where the post office was.
 There was an area, a loading dock area with covered bicycle parking.
 But eight inches of snow had fallen.